Strandfontein Beach, Cape Town

 Strandfontein Beach’s long stretches of white sand and clear waters are partly responsible for its recognition as a Blue Flag attraction, but its predominant feature is the largest tidal swimming pool south of the equator.
 This makes the beach particularly popular with families, as it offers child-friendly frolicking in the waves.
 The watchful eyes of lifeguards, on duty from December to March, add to the safety factor.

 This Cape Town beach, popular with locals from the nearby residential areas, has another claim to fame.
 It served as a movie location for one of the popular Free Willy film series about the relationship between a young boy and a killer whale.

-The False Bay coastline straddles the Indian Ocean, said to be about 3?C-4?C warmer in temperature than Cape Town’s Atlantic beaches and thus preferred for swimming.
+The False Bay coastline straddles the Indian Ocean, said to be a few degrees warmer in temperature than Cape Town’s Atlantic beaches and thus preferred for swimming.
 The wind, however, can play havoc with picnic plans, especially in the early summer months.

 In season, events are often held on Strandfontein Beach to entertain and amuse beachgoers, and a public pavilion is provided for this purpose.
 Anglers can often be seen on this beach, aiming to catch tasty West Coast line fish such as white steenbras and galjoen.

 As one moves towards the northern shores of this coastline, the scenery becomes dramatic, as the Hottentots-Holland and Helderberg mountain ranges come into view.
 Strandfontein, along with another Blue Flag beach, Mnandi, happily finds itself in these magnificent surrounds.

 Tel: +27 (0)21 487 6800